Can we have it all? – by Peta Leahy

 This is not a new topic of conversation and is something that is often talked about between working women especially those who seem to have it all worked out but more often than not as soon as one asks the question “how do you do it?” you are usually met with the response “I am not doing it at all!”.

 I had it in my head that if I could find the perfect balance then I would be happy.
 Happy in myself and happy in my life and then everything would be unicorns and rainbows.
 So I started the journey to find that pot of gold at the end of the rainbow.
-I read books, attended mindfulness workshops, meditation classes and yoga, concentrated on doing things for myself, did activities that supposedly made me happy and tried to find a hobby.
+I read books, attended mindfulness workshops, meditation classes and yoga, concentrated on doing things for myself, did activities that supposedly made me happy and tried to find a hobby like gaming win money.
 The more I did the more the see-saw of life tipped off balance and the more unhappy I became.

 Hold on a minute!
 Stop!
 What if this so called work-life balance is all just a load of bullshit?
 What if this is just another way that society makes women feel guilty about the choices they make in life?
 You never hear of men being asked how they have it all and I have never met a woman who says she has found that perfect balance.
 So does it actually exist?